by Charlotte Briggs

 It’s that time of year again where many final year students are found in their natural habitat – cramming in the library.
 Everyone’s mood can be translated into Ross Geller’s margarita meltdown, and we all know how that ended (spoiler alert – he really wasn’t fine).
 Whilst we endure the tears and tantrums of third year deadlines, three months prior we didn’t picture ourselves in this mess.
 In fact, we all had pretty different expectations…

-As soon as there’s mention of your dissertation, you’ll be organised and learn the hand in dates off by heart.
+As soon as there’s mention of your assignments, you’ll be organised and learn the hand in dates off by heart.

 You fish the handout from under your bed when your course mates start humble bragging about hand ins and pray you haven’t missed the deadline.

 You’ll make a timetable to equally balance your studies and social life, you grown up you.

 You binge watch Netflix on your ‘guided study weeks’ and cram an entire terms worth of work in the night before/on your way to the exam.

 You’ll use some pinterest worthy revision techniques and get creative with post it notes and colour-coordinated cue cards.

 You buy one highlighter and post it on Snapchat, before realising that you majorly CBA.

 You’ll spend weeks working on assignments so you won’t rush them at the last minute.